bragradon/ipython-copilot-completer/README.md

 You will need to provide a GitHub Copilot API Token to use IPython Copilot Completer.
 To do so, you should use a MITM Proxy to capture the token from VS Code or PyCharm and then set the `GITHUB_COPILOT_ACCESS_TOKEN` environment variable to the captured token.

+### Auto suggestions

+You can also configure IPython Copilot Completer to instead provide Copilot completions as auto suggestions.
+To do so, set the `GITHUB_COPILOT_AUTO_SUGGEST` environment variable to `1`.

 ### Inlining Copilot completions

 You can also configure IPython Copilot Completer to instead inline Copilot completions into the tab completion menu.